Understanding Sentiment Analysis

 While Statusbrew's AI-powered sentiment analysis is an excellent tool for gauging audience perception, the nuances of human language can sometimes misinterpret a message's intended sentiment, such as sarcastic messages.

-If you come across a single message with an incorrect sentiment classification, you can change it by following these steps to refine the sentiment of the message, leading to more accurate insights.
+If you come across a single message with an incorrect sentiment classification, you can refine its sentiment by following these steps, leading to more accurate insights.

 Find the message whose sentiment you want to change and click on its current sentiment icon ( for Positive sentiment, for Negative sentiment, for Neutral sentiment, or for Mixed sentiment).